SEO With WordPress Pt. 1: Stock Features

 With Permalinks: yourwebsite.com/sample-blog-post/

-Your website’s permalink is the individual links that will take users to specific pages on your website.
-On WordPress, it is super simple to edit your website’s permalinks that are completely customizable.
+Your website’s permalink is the individual link that will take users to specific pages on your website.
+On WordPress, it is super simple to edit your website’s permalinks to make them shorter or more memorable.

 Google loves a good URL structure, especially when it’s got some good relevant keywords.